-Charlottenburg Palace is located somewhat far from the center of Berlin, so walking there is more than an hour and a half walk from, for example, the Brandenburg Gate.
-However, the Charlottenburg area is easily connected to the center via public transport (and, of course, in Berlin, you always have the option of taking a cab).
+Charlottenburg Palace is located a bit far away from the center of Berlin, so it is more than an hour and a half walk from, for example, the Brandenburg Gate.
+However, the Charlottenburg area is easily connected to the center by public transport (and, of course, in Berlin you always have the option of taking a cab).
 The nearest subway stop is Richard Wagner Platz on the U7 line.

-The closing day of the Palace is Monday, the rest of the year (except for specific exceptions or holidays) the opening hours to visit the interior are from 10 am to 5 pm from November to March and from 10 am to 6 pm from April to October.
+The closing day of the Palace is Monday, the rest of the year (except exceptions or specific holidays) the opening hours to visit the interior is from 10 am to 17 pm from November to March and from 10 am to 18 pm from April to October.

 When to go

-In high season, from mid-morning you will find queues to access the ticket office.
-If you travel to Berlin in June, July or August I recommend that you go early in the morning to visit the Charlottenburg Palace to avoid waiting and crowds.
+In high season, from mid-morning onwards you will find queues to access the ticket office.
+If you travel to Berlin during the months of June, July and August I recommend that you go early to visit the Charlottenburg Palace to avoid waiting and crowds.
 If you are booking the experience with dinner and concert, the best time to visit is at sunset.

 The complete visit to the palace, including its gardens, will take less than a morning and there is no need to rush if you start early.
-Visiting the interior of the palace can take one hour and a half and for the gardens, the main attraction of the complex, you have to reserve a minimum time of one hour.
-If you are hiring the experience with dinner plus concert, the full duration will be about four hours and two hours if you buy tickets only to enjoy the concert.
+Visiting the interior of the palace can take an hour and a half and for the gardens, the main attraction of the complex, you have to reserve a minimum time of one hour.
+If you are going to hire the experience with dinner plus concert, the full duration will be about four hours and two hours if you buy tickets only to enjoy the concert.

-Eating around Charlottenburg Palace can be a good idea since, being away from the center of Berlin, in the restaurants in the vicinity you will not find a large influx of tourists.
-As for the neighborhood itself (named after the palace) it is also worth a walk, especially in winter when it is decorated with Christmas lights.
+Eating in the surroundings of Charlottenburg Palace can be a good idea since, being away from the center of Berlin, in the restaurants in the vicinity you will not find large crowds of tourists.
+As for the neighborhood itself (named after the palace) is also worth a walk, especially in winter when it is decorated with Christmas lights.

 Visit with children

-Children under 7 years old enter free inside the palace, but the concert and dinner experiences are reserved for adults.
-Don't hesitate to take the little ones for a stroll in the gardens.
+Children under 7 years old are free inside the palace, but the concert and dinner experiences are reserved for adults.
+Don't hesitate to take the little ones for a stroll through the gardens.

 How to dress

-If you've bought a ticket to see Charlottenburg Palace and attend a concert or dinner, you're probably wondering how to dress.
-Don't worry, you don't have to dress up, but I do recommend that you wear your best and leave your sneakers and jeans in the closet.
+If you've bought a ticket to see Charlottenburg Palace and attend a concert or dinner, you're probably wondering what to wear.
+Don't worry, you don't have to dress up, but I do recommend that you dress down a bit and leave your sneakers and jeans in the closet.

-Visits with an expert guide are rare in this palace, but in exchange, you have available the option of an audio guide in several languages.
+Visits with an expert guide are rare in this palace, but in exchange you have the option of an audio guide in several languages.
 Here I recommend that you do not hesitate and use it to orient yourself during your visit inside the palace.

-If you want to visit the gardens no ticket required and if you want to see the inside of the palace, you can buy tickets at the ticket office from Tuesday to Sunday from 10 am to 5 pm in winter and until 6 pm in summer.
-The approximate price of the full ticket (including the Old Palace, the New Wing, and the Belvedere) is $ 20 for adults and $ 15 for students.
+If you want to visit the gardens you do not need a ticket and if you just want to see the inside of the palace, you can buy tickets online at the ticket office from Tuesday to Sunday from 10 am to 5 pm in winter and until 6 pm in summer.
+The approximate price of the full ticket (including the Old Palace, the New Wing and the Belvedere) is 17 euros for adults and 13 euros for students.

-If you are interested in tickets for Charlottenburg Palace, you will also be interested in
+If you are interested in Charlottenburg Palace tickets, you will also be interested in

 Charlottenburg Palace is one of the main points of interest in Berlin, but it is not the only one.
-The cultural richness of the city is such that visitors can purchase the Berlin Welcome Card, a card that you can get for the period of time you choose and that will let you have free or cheaper access to the different museums and monuments of the German capital.
+The cultural richness of the city is such that visitors have at their disposal, in order to save costs during their trip, the Berlin Welcome Card, a card that you can hire for the period of time you choose and that will serve to access free or at a discount to the various museums and monuments of the German capital.

-In the case of Charlottenburg Palace, you will get a 25% discount with this card; in this article about Berlin Welcome Card you can check the rest of the advantages of this tourist pass.
-Another tourist card that you should learn about is the Berlin Pass, of which you can find its uses and advantages here: Cruise Tickets.
+In the case of the Charlottenburg Palace, you will have a 25% discount with this card; in this article on Berlin Welcome Card you can see the rest of the advantages of this tourist pass.
+Another interesting tourist card is the Berlin Pass, of which you can find its uses and advantages here: Cruise Tickets in Berlin.